First in a two-part report commissioned by the AREF Research & Information Committee, sponsored by Mourant

 In the first of a two-part report commissioned by the AREF Research & Information Committee and written by Property Funds Research and Real Estate Strategies, we are delighted to publish ‘The UK Real Estate Funds Industry 10 years on from the Global Financial Crisis’.
 This report examines data from the MSCI/AREF Property Fund Vision Handbook and MSCI/AREF Property Funds Index and covers the central themes of fund investment: the universe; performance; stock selection; liquidity and fees and how these have evolved over the last 10 years.
 Part two, due to be published later this year, will examine the future of the AREF funds universe over the next 10 years.

-Click the image below to read the full report.
+Click the image or link below to read the full report.

 Key highlights include: